WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA and Non-ARIA Accordions/ARIA Accordion (Bootstrap External Content)/ReadMe.txt

-To automatically render an ARIA Toggle as the accordion triggering element, simply add role="button" to the triggering element.
+To automatically render an ARIA Toggle or Expand Link as the accordion triggering element, simply add role="button" or role="link" to the triggering element.

 This implementation pulls accordion content from an external page.
 Both markup and images are optionally preloaded for closed accordion sections, to increase speed and performance when opened.